paidi/paidi.github.io/about/index.md

 Machine Learning Engineer and Researcher.
-I like good old fashioned data structures and algorithms, algorithms for approximating hard counting problems or sampling from intractable probability distributions, C++, Lua, functional programming, software architecture, representation learning (and algorithms for solving the hard non-convex optimisation problems this entails), Bayesian machine learning, statistical language modelling and extracting information from unstructured data, e.g. text.
-At the moment, I am particularly interested in automated knowledge base construction, building knowledge bases for inference, weak supervision, the application of Deep Learning to Natural Language Understanding, and writing Lua/C/CUDA code with [Torch7](http://torch.ch)
+I like good old fashioned data structures and algorithms, algorithms for approximating hard counting problems or sampling from intractable probability distributions, C++, Lua, Python, Bash, Clojure, Emacs, functional programming, software architecture, representation learning, Bayesian machine learning, statistical language modelling and extracting information from unstructured data, e.g. text.
+At the moment, I am particularly interested in automated knowledge base construction, building knowledge bases for inference, weak supervision, the application of Deep Learning to Natural Language Understanding, and writing Lua/C/CUDA code with [Torch7](http://torch.ch).
+I have been slowly converted to Agile development, and am now an enthusiastic supporter of using it in both engineering and research projects.

 After a (brief) career as a Theoretical Computer Science researcher ([here](http://www.lfcs.inf.ed.ac.uk/research/complexity/) and